R-YaTian/R-YaTian.github.io/_pages/en_US/installing-twilight-menu++.md

 {% include toc title="Table of Contents" %}

-TWiLight Menu++ is an open-source & customizable alternative to the Nintendo DSi's System Menu.
+TWiLight Menu++ is an open-source & customizable unified interface for launching NES, SNES, Gameboy (Color), SEGA GameGear, SEGA Genesis/Mega Drive, Nintendo DS & DSiWare titles that can completely replace the default menu.
 It can be used as a frontend for either nds-bootstrap or supported flashcards.
-It also provides a unified interface for launching NES, SNES, Gameboy (color), SEGA GameGear, SEGA Genesis, Nintendo DS & DSiWare titles.

 ## Downloads